 But see Pratt v.
 Moore, 746 S.W.2d 486 (Tex.
-App.--Dallas 1988, no writ) where the order stated that service should be made at 10001 Woodlake, failing to specify whether the address is a street, road, avenue,
+App.--Dallas 1988, no writ) where the order stated that service should be made at 10001

-Woodlake Drive.
+Woodlake, failing to specify whether the address is a street, road, avenue, or drive; and the return reflected service at 10001 Woodlake Drive.
 The court stated that neither Rule 106, nor case law required an order for substituted service to have an accurate address in the order for substituted service.
 The record established that defendant was served at his usual place of abode, 10001 Woodlake Drive, and the default judgment was affirmed as to the defendant so served.
 Pratt also discusses the reoccurring problem of a return which fails to state the city as part of the address where service was made.
-The return otherwise established the city, stating, "[e]xecuted at Dallas, within the County of Dallas. .." (at 487).
+The return otherwise established the city, stating, "[e]xecuted at Dallas, within the County of Dallas. . ." (at 487).